Research

 Microevolution and Macroevolution in a Fossil Stickleback Lineage

 Background and Ongoing Work: A diatomite mine in Fernley Nevada hosts a fossil threespine stickleback lineage (Gasterosteus doryssus) that is is probably one of the best examples of gradual Darwinian evolution in the fossil record.
 Stickleback were fossilized in annual varves and this deposit spans more than 100,000 years.
 I am collaborating with Dr. Michael A. Bell, who developed this system (e.g., Bell 1985; Bell et al. 2006; Hunt et al. 2008; Bell 2009) to analyze existing data to infer the genetic basis of armor loss, detect the accumulation of reproductive isolation, understand how sexual dimorphism evolves, and test Fisher’s fundamental theorem.
 I was also awarded an NSF CAREER award in January 2022 to revisit and further prepare >4500 specimens in the University of California Museum of Paleontology to gather a massively multivariate trait set conducive to questions of microevolutionary rates, evolution of allometry and the P-matrix, and more.
-I recently hired Dr. Jacopo Cerasoni to be the postdoc on this project.
-Welcome Jacopo!
+Dr. Jacopo Cerasoni is the postdoc leading this work, who has added an excellent paleo-ecological angle to the project!
+We are also welcoming a new MS student, Laura E. Arias Concha to work with existing samples, studying over 100,000 years of climate change using microfossils and stable isotopes.
 Project Summary

 Selected publications from this work: